Keywords & Keyword Density Explained

 Before implementing Google Hummingbird, Google simply presented page results instead of the answer to a question that we searched for.
 If the pages on your website have a clear answer presented in a question box, you’ll rank higher.

 Ultimately, these three algorithms are looking for the same thing: keyword density.

-Being guilty of keyword stuffing means you over-saturate your content with your keyword(s).
-You want your keyword to appear in your content—but not in every sentence.
+Being guilty of keyword stuffing means you over-saturate your content with your keywords.
+You want your words or phrases to appear in your content—but not in every sentence.
 If you over-saturate your content, it becomes repetitive and aggressive to readers.
-This, in turn, will cause Google to lower the ranking of your webpage because you’re manipulating the system.
+This, in turn, will cause Google to lower the ranking of your pages because you’re considered to be manipulating the system.
 Here’s a good resource on keyword stuffing in case you want a more in-depth example.

 Keywords should be specific.
 Using keywords that are too broad may trick Google Panda and Hummingbird into thinking your website is irrelevant or full of spam.
 When thinking of how to optimize your website, think of the direct audience you’re trying to reach.
 Try thinking of what you would search for if you were looking for what each page on your website is about, and go from there.